-The group is exposed to changes in market interest rates through its borrowings at variable interest rates.
+The group and company are exposed to changes in market interest rates through its borrowings at variable interest rates.

-The following table illustrates the sensitivity of the net result for the year to a reasonably possible change in interest rates of +/- 100 basis points, with effect from the beginning of the year.
+The following table illustrates the sensitivity of the net result for the year to a reasonably possible change in interest rates of \pm 100 basis points, with effect from the beginning of the year.
 These changes are considered to be reasonably possible based on observation of current market conditions.